Update: This offer for Virgin Atlantic World Elite Mastercard has expired. Learn more about the current offers here.

-Or ideally, you could pick up both cards, earn the huge bonuses, put some spending on them, and then you can see how they work out for you.
+Or ideally, you could pick up both cards, put some spending on them, and then you can see how they work out for you.
 After a year you can always decide to renew both, one, or none, depending on how they’re working out.

 If you’re interested in either of these cards: